A Romanian Traditional House From XVIIIth Century

 - the smoke prevents wood rot;

-- peasants smoke meat, bacon and sausages in the attic.
+- In the Romanian villages peasants still smoke meat, bacon and sausages in the attic.

-We found a few old smoked beauties.
+We found a few old smoked hemp and wool spindles.
 The long and thick spindles served to spin the flax and hemp.
 The thin, short ones are best to spin the wool with.